Free Port Forwarding with Termux

 Command Description Example

-apt update && apt upgrade Update Termux packages apt update && apt upgrade -y
+apt update -y && apt upgrade -y Update Termux packages apt update -y && apt upgrade -y

-pkill cloudflared Stop all cloudflared processes pkill cloudflared
+pkill ssh Stop all SSH processes pkill ssh

 Back to Blogs